hkravtsov/affordability/README.md

 ### 4.1.
 Multiple bank account

-Player can have multiple bank account in the different banks.
+Player can have multiple bank accounts in the different banks.

 ```
 Question: How player activities from the different banks can be merged?